Chapter 15 Introduction to PowerPoint

 Figure 9B.
 Insert Table dialog box appears after clicking the table icon.

 A table can also be created in Word or Excel and pasted into the PowerPoint slide.
 When pasting an Excel table, data can be edited in PowerPoint using Excel formatting tools.
 Data can even be linked so that when the Excel file is updated, the PowerPoint slide is also updated.
-If the data is not linked, it is considered to be an embedded object and any updated in the original Excel file will not update the PowerPoint slide.
+If the data is not linked, it is considered to be an embedded object, and any update in the original Excel file will not update the PowerPoint slide.

 When the inserted table is selected, the Table Design contextual tab appears on the Ribbon.
 The following are the groups with the features and commands found on this ribbon:

-• Table Style Options group: The user can select and unselect options including indicating if the table has a header row or total row.
+• Table Style Options group: The user can select and unselect options, including indicating if the table has a header row or total row.
 Additional options include First Column, Last Column, Banded Row, and Banded Column.

 • Table Styles group: The user can select a style from the gallery of table styles.
 To expand the options in the gallery, click the More button (down arrow).
 A table style includes unique borders, font, and colors.
 The user can hover over the style to see the name.
 To clear an applied table style, use the More button and select Clear Table near the bottom of the gallery menu.
 The Table Style group also includes commands to change the shading, borders, and effects.